 I have many memories of my Maternal Grandmother.
 As a child, we spent every summer vacation at my Grandparent's home in the suburbs of Boston, a beautiful, wooded spot on a hill.
 We played among the trees, picked blueberries, climbed rocks...the outdoors was our playground.
 No computers or video games to keep us inside, just a little TV in the afternoon or evening.

-I love both of my Grandparent's dearly, and I'm sure they will be part of many of the memories I'll share at my more personal blog "Memories and Nostalgia".
+I loved both of my Grandparent's dearly.
 My Grandmother was a Working Grandmother, but not in the same way as you may be thinking.
 She worked hard keeping the house, keeping meals on the table, keeping the cloths clean and raising her children.
 When I was 12 years old, my dear Grandmother had a stroke that left her unable to do many of these things.
 My grandfather took wonderful care of her, and she lived many years, passing at the age of 90.

 So if you are blessed with enough income from life circumstances or a marriage partner, don't ever feel that you aren't working at home, it's a lot of work raising children, preparing meals, planning shopping lists and menus, cleaning the house...I'm sure I don't need to write more.